 Complainant: Respondent: ROD Case No:

-Michael H. Holland, Marty D. Hudson, and Joseph R. Reschini
+Michael H. Holland, Marty D. Hudson, and Daniel R. Jack

-The Trustees have reviewed the facts and circumstances of this dispute concerning the provision of benefits under the terms of the Employer Benefit Plan.
+The facts and circumstances of this dispute concerning the provision of benefits under the terms of the Employer Benefit Plan have been reviewed.

-Is the Respondent required to pay for the emergency room visit of the Complainant’s son on October 16, 2015?
+Is Respondent required to provide benefits for Complainant’s emergency room visit on November 27, 2012?